hybridables/value2stream/README.md

 # [value2stream][author-www-url] [![npmjs.com][npmjs-img]][npmjs-url] [![The MIT License][license-img]][license-url] [![npm downloads][downloads-img]][downloads-url]

 > Transform any value to stream.
-Create stream from any value - string, array, buffer, number, promise.
+Create stream from any value - string, array, buffer, number, promise or even Error object.

 [![code climate][codeclimate-img]][codeclimate-url] [![standard code style][standard-img]][standard-url] [![travis build status][travis-img]][travis-url] [![coverage status][coveralls-img]][coveralls-url] [![dependency status][david-img]][david-url]

+**Note:** Be aware of that if you pass `Error` object you will still recieve it as value.
+It won't fire the `error` event on created stream.
+That will only happen if you pass rejected promise.
+And all this is intentional - you just pass a value and recieve a stream with that value.

 ## Install
 ```